DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 4

-Weeks 7–8: Practice tasks with stopwatch
+Weeks 7–8: Practice tasks with a stopwatch

 Practice each part individually with a time limit.
-Analyze mistakes: why did you choose the wrong answer?
+Analyze mistakes: Why did you choose the wrong answer?

 5

-1 week before the exam: Full simulation
+1 week before the exam: Complete simulation

 Useful resources for reading comprehension